andresmascl/odoo-store-scraper/README.md

 While running, a file `scraped_apps.csv` is updated after each page so you can inspect progress live.
-The script still prints the final pandas DataFrame to stdout with columns:
+The script still prints the final pandas DataFrame to stdout with columns.

+Progress (the next page to start from) is tracked in a sidecar file `scrape.next` (stored alongside the CSV).
 Existing `scraped_apps.csv` data is preserved between runs.
-The file ends with a `#NEXT_PAGE=<n>` line indicating the page to start from on the next execution.
-Edit the number or remove the line to restart from a different page.
+To resume from a different page, edit the number inside `scrape.next`.
+The CSV no longer embeds `#NEXT_PAGE` markers and no inference is performed from CSV rows.

 - app name
 - app description